Semiclassical Limit of Measurement-Induced Transition in Many-Body Chaos in Integrable and Nonintegrable Oscillator Chains

-\textit{Results.---} As shown in Fig.\ref{fig:Lyapunov_gamma0_S}, SM, for $\gamma=0$, the non-integrable chain is chaotic, i.e. the cOTOC grows exponentially for any value of $u$, except the harmonic limit $u=0$.
-However, for $\gamma\neq 0$, the system is chaotic only above a critical value $u_c$ of the interaction, as shown in Fig.\ref{fig:Panel1_Schematics}(c).
-The cOTOC decays exponentially for $u<u_c$, instead of growing.
-This is the stochastic ST. Similar transition is seen as a function of noise strength $\gamma$ for a fixed $u\neq 0$ (Fig.\ref{fig:Lyapunov_gamma_S}, SM).
-The exponential growth is concomitant with a ballistic light-cone in cOTOC, whereas the light-cone is destroyed in the non-chaotic phase, as shown in Figs.\ref{fig:Panel2_transitions}(a) and (b).
+\textit{Results.}---For $\gamma=0$, the nonintegrable chain is chaotic, i.e. the cOTOC grows exponentially for any value of $u$, except the harmonic limit $u=0$ (Fig.S2 of SM).
+However, for $\gamma\neq 0$, the system is chaotic only above a critical value $u_c$ of the interaction, as shown in Fig. \ref{fig:Panel1_Schematics}(c).
+The cOTOC decays exponentially ($\lambda_L<0$) for $u<u_c$, instead of growing.
+This is the stochastic ST. Similar transition is seen as a function of noise strength $\gamma$ for a fixed $u\neq 0$ (Fig.S1 of SM).
+The exponential growth is concomitant with a ballistic light cone in cOTOC, whereas the light cone is destroyed in the nonchaotic phase, as shown in Figs. \ref{fig:Panel2_transitions}(a) and \ref{fig:Panel2_transitions}(b).

-We extract the Lyapunov exponent $\lambda_\mr{L}$ from $\mathcal{D}(0,t)\sim \exp{(2\lambda_\mr{L}t)}$.
-The results for $\lambda_\mr{L}$ as a function of $u$ for a few $\gamma$, and as a function of $\gamma$ for $u=1$ are shown in Figs.\ref{fig:Panel2_transitions}(c) and (d), for different system sizes $L=256,512,800,1024$.
-It is evident that $\lambda_\mr{L}$ approaches zero at a critical value $u_c$ or $\gamma_c$, and $\lambda_\mr{L}$ has little $L$ dependence.
-Hence the semiclassical limit [Eq.\eqref{eq:Dynamics_Gen}] of the quantum measurement dynamics described by the action in Eq.\eqref{eq:MeasurementAction} indeed yields an ST as function of the relative strength of the interaction and $\gamma$.
-Since $\gamma\sim 1/\sqrt{\Delta}$, ST is controlled by the measurement strength $\Delta^{-1}$, that determines how precisely the oscillator positions are measured.
-The transition appears to be continuous, though it is hard to extract $\lambda_\mr{L}$ accurately close to the transition.
+We extract the Lyapunov exponent $\lambda_L$ from $\mathcal{D}(0,t)\sim \exp{(2\lambda_Lt)}$.
+The results for $\lambda_L$ as a function of $u$ for a few $\gamma$, and as a function of $\gamma$ for $u=1$, are shown in Figs. \ref{fig:Panel2_transitions}(c) and \ref{fig:Panel2_transitions}(d), for different system sizes $L=256,512,800,1024$.
+It is evident that $\lambda_L$ approaches zero at a critical value $u_c$ or $\gamma_c$, becoming negative for $u<u_c$ ($\gamma>\gamma_c$), and $\lambda_L$ has little $L$ dependence.
+Hence the semiclassical limit [Eq.\eqref{eq:Dynamics_Gen}] of the quantum measurement dynamics described by the action in Eq.\eqref{eq:MeasurementAction} indeed yields an ST as a function of the interaction and $\gamma$.
+Since $\gamma\sim 1/\sqrt{\Delta}$, ST is controlled by the measurement strength $\Delta^{-1}$, which determines how precisely the oscillator positions are measured.
+As a result, based on its microscopic origin from a quantum measurement model [Eq.\eqref{eq:MeasurementModel}], the ST in this case can be termed as an MIPT, albeit in the semiclassical limit.
+The transition appears to be continuous, though it is hard to extract $\lambda_L$ accurately close to the transition.